 The solar charger automatically detects a 12, 24 or 48V system voltage (battery voltage) on first power up.
-If a different system voltage is required at a later stage, or if the solar charger is connected to a 36V system, this can be manually configured in the solar charger settings.
+If a different system voltage is required at a later stage, this can be manually configured in the solar charger settings.

 3.2.
 Outstanding MPPT algorithm